 2. Sip On Benifuuki Green Tea

 Another simple remedy that can help you tackle allergies is green tea.
 One study found that O-methylated catechin, a compound present in a variety of green tea known as Benifuuki, displayed potent anti-allergic effects.
-This catechin was able to inhibit the release of histamine and relieve symptoms of an allergic reaction.8 Steep a teaspoon of Benifuuki green tea in a cup of hot water for a few minutes to make yourself a cup of refreshing tea.
-Have this no later than 2 hours before bedtime so the tea doesn’t interfere with sleep.
+This catechin was able to inhibit the release of histamine and relieve symptoms of an allergic reaction.8 Steep a teaspoon of Benifuuki green tea in a cup of hot water for a

 3. Have Probiotics